• Skip to primary navigation

 That’s why we both carried one backpack and one daypack, which held everything we needed (including all our camp gear) while still weighing in at less than 15kg each.

-We traveled to a lot of off-the-beaten-path locations where it would have been inconvenient to log around a large suitcase.
-So when choosing between a backpack and suitcase, consider carefully where you’ll be spending most of your time in Japan.
+We traveled to a lot of off-the-beaten-path locations where it would have been inconvenient to log around with a large suitcase.

 Below you can find my recommended bags and suitcases.